minikin/soundcloud_audio_player/README.md

 This project is licensed under a mixed license.

-# License

-This project is licensed under a mixed license.

-Audio files and artworks are distributed under different types of licenses, for more details see: [LICENSE_MUSIC_AND_ARTWORKS](https://github.com/minikin/soundcloud_audio_player/blob/main/LICENSE_MUSIC_AND_ARTWORKS)
+Audio files and artworks are distributed under different types of licenses, for more details see: [LICENSE_MUSIC_AND_ARTWORKS](https://github.com/minikin/soundcloud_audio_player/blob/main/LICENSE_MUSIC_AND_ARTWORKS).

 Source code is distributed under [MIT](https://github.com/minikin/soundcloud_audio_player/blob/main/License_Source_Code) license.